MichaelRais/prototypes/README.md

 <ul>
 <li>A simple RESTful prototype of a microservice built in Spark framework, using JUnit in Maven via the Surefire plug-in.
 <li>The prototype itself loads and serves country code lookups.
 If you have Maven installed and download the source, you can run the prototype.
-<li>I'm still filling in documentation, and sanding rough edges in this <i>functioning</i> prototype.
+<li>I'm still sanding rough edges in this <i>functioning</i> prototype.
+Documentation just got started.
 <li>I'm now a fan of the Spark framework for Java microservices:  http://sparkjava.com
 </ul>